Perspective | The 2020 tax year is going to be a hot mess, and the coronavirus is why

 — Refund of 529 funds.
 Concerned about the spread of the coronavirus, colleges have reversed housing decisions and have sent students home.
 But if you used money from a 529 college savings plan to cover the cost of housing and food, you’ll need to put the money back to avoid paying income tax and a 10 percent penalty on the earnings.

 A 529 plan allows contributions to grow tax-free.
-Here’s the issue for fall education expenses.
-You can’t keep the money; otherwise, it’s considered a non-qualified distribution.
+Here’s the issue for fall education expenses: You can’t keep the money; otherwise, it’s considered a non-qualified distribution.
 You also can’t hold on to the money you took out this year to cover 2021 expenses.
 Distributions from a 529 plan need to match up with qualified expenses incurred during the same tax year.
 An account holder has just 60 days from the date of the refund to return the money to the 529 account without incurring taxes and the 10 percent penalty on earnings.

 If you are returning the money to a 529 plan, be sure it’s characterized as a “recontribution” of a previous-qualified distribution.
 Also make sure that the amount you are recontributing is the exact amount of the refund.